oconnor663/blake3_aead/readme.md

   the AD authenticator or the keystream, so it's preferable to put the message authenticator at seek 0.
 - There are implementations of BLAKE3 that support the XOF but don't support seeking.
-If the keystream was at seek 0, a programmer who only needed to get decryption working might be tempted to ignore the auth tag, as a shortcut to avoid switching to a different BLAKE3 implementation.
+If the keystream were at seek 0, a programmer who only needed to get decryption working might be tempted to ignore the auth tag, as a shortcut to avoid switching to a different BLAKE3 implementation.
 Putting the keystream higher in the output space removes this temptation.